gianlazz/Lazztech.Cloud/GianDevNotes.md

 Then there after I should refactor the vision domain to use the nuget packages above instead of system.diagnostic.process against the docker container install.

 Then I need to configure authentication roles and insure that only certain roles have access to the appropriate pages or rest api controllers.

+This evening I removed the vision microservice Webapi project and moved over all of it's responsabilities to the clientfacade project.
+I've also deleted all docker references to the webapi service.